balika011/selfblow/readme.md

 UPDATE: On July 18 NVIDIA released L4T 32.2, but they left selfblow out in the release notes.
 (It's still not there!)
 The other day they released the July 2019 Security Bulletin with a single CVE identifier: CVE‑2019‑5680.
 Got the score of 7.7.
-This is wrong, since the exploit doesn't doesn't requiters user interaction, so the correct one is 8.1.
+This is wrong, since the exploit doesn't requiters user interaction, so the correct one is 8.1.